KiCad/kicad-source-mirror/Documentation/development/commit-message-format.md

 - `REMOVED` to inform about removal of an existing feature

-There is no need to add changelog tags for commits that do not modify the way the users interact with the software, such as code refactoring.
+There is no need to add changelog tags for commits that do not modify the way the users interact with the software, such as code refactoring or a bugfix for unexpected behavior.
+The main purpose of the changelog tags is to generate the release notes and notify the documentation maintainers about changes.
+Keep that in mind when deciding whether to add a changelog tag.

 When a commit with changelog tags is pushed, the committer should create a new issue in the [documentation